CUHKSZ-Yu/EMC/README.md

 ## Citation

-If you find this code useful for your research, please use the following BibTeX entry. (to be published)
+If you find this code useful for your research, please use the following BibTeX entry.

 ```
 @inproceedings{yu2023rf,
   title={Highly-efficient Robinson-Foulds distance estimation with matrix correction},
   author={Yu, Fangchen and Bao, Rui and Mao, Jianfeng and Li, Wenye},
   booktitle={26th European Conference on Artificial Intelligence},
+  pages={2914--2921},
   year={2023}
 }
 ```